IrenaStolic00/Irena/README.md

 **Pre-doctoral Researcher  @ Optics Institute "Daza de Valdés" | CSIC  (_December 2024 - Present_)**
 - Optics Institute "Daza de Valdés" | CSIC
-  I started my PhD research journey in December of 2024.
-The first two months I spent at Optics Institute "Daza de Valdés" | CSIC where I received training in
+In December of 2024, I started my PhD research journey in.
+The first two months I spent at Optics Institute "Daza de Valdés" | CSIC where I received training in "Introduction to Nano-Structured Devices in Waveguides" and spent time learning about the fundamentals of Integrated Photonics.
 - Malaga
+In February of 2025, I started my two month secondmant at the
 - Momentum